 U.S. Commercial Real Estate Investment Volume by Quarter

 U.S. Commercial Real Estate Investment Volume by Sector

-In 2022, Los Angeles was the most preferred market with total investment volume of $53 billion, followed by New York City with $51 billion and Dallas with $39 billion.
-Out of the 20 top markets nationwide, Nashville was the only city whose transaction volume in 2022 did not decline from the prior year.
+In Q1 2023, Greater Los Angeles continued to be the preferred market for real estate investment, with a total investment volume of $51 billion, followed by New York with $42 billion and Dallas with $31 billion.
+Of the top 20 markets, Nashville had the smallest decline in transaction volume at 13%.

 U.S. Commercial Real Estate Investment Volume by Market (Last 4 Quarters)